DFC302/subseeker/README.md

   --page PAGE           Used with certdb and/or censys searchmodes.
 Specify
                         page number to display.
-  --version             Display version information
+  --version             Display version information --verbose             Display extra verbose information, such as errors.
 ```

 # Usage